Behind the Art: Yolloxochitl / El Desprendimiento

 To you, to Bisan, to every grandchild tasked with searching, may we find her again, and again and again and again and again and again and again and again…

-The Art Cipher: I Day Dream/I Dream Dream/I’m Still Here: A Visual Tale of Resilience and Solidarity
+Behind the Art: I Day Dream/I Dream Dream/I’m Still Here: A Visual Tale of Resilience and Solidarity

 In the depths of my grief, "I Day Dream/I Dream Dream/I'm Still Here" emerged as my poignant expression—a testament to transcending the indescribable.
 Amidst nearly a month of heart-wrenching genocide, I sought solace and strength by translating emotions into this evocative piece of art.